pgRouting/pgrouting/doc/dijkstra/dijkstra-family.rst

 The main characteristics are:

 - Process is done only on edges with positive costs.

+  - A negative value on a cost column is interpreted as the edge does not exist.

 - Values are returned when there is a path.
 - When there is no path: